peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ## string format
 String formatting in Python 3 refers to the process of creating formatted strings by inserting dynamic values (variables, expressions, etc.) into predefined string templates.
 It allows you to construct strings with placeholders that will be replaced by the actual values at runtime.
 String formatting can be performed using various methods, including old-style formatting with `%`, the `str.format()` method, and f-strings (formatted string literals).

-Here's an overview of each method:
+Here has an overview of each method:

 1. **Old-style formatting with `%`**:
    - This method uses the `%` operator to insert values into a string template.